jaehochang92/jaehochang.netlify/content/publication/slda/index.md

 ---
-title: "A Study on the Conflict Structure of the Standing Committee through Topic Analysis of the National Assembly Minutes : Health and Welfare Committee in the First Half of the 20th National Assembly"
+title: "High-dimensional linear discriminant analysis with moderately clipped LASSO"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Lee, H.
 - admin
+- Moon, H.
-- Kim, G.
+- Kwon, S.

 # Author notes (optional)
 author_notes:
-- "corresponding author"
 - ""
 - ""
+- "corresponding author"

-date: "2020-06-01T00:00:00Z"
+date: "2021-01-01T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).